Tropical Storm Mekkhala (2020)

-Severe Tropical Storm Mekkhala, known in the Philippines as Tropical Storm Ferdie, was a severe tropical storm that affected China in August 2020 causing 1.1 billion yuan (US$159 million) in damage.
+Severe Tropical Storm Mekkhala, known in the Philippines as Tropical Storm Ferdie, was a severe tropical storm that affected China in early August 2020 causing 1.1 billion yuan (US$159 million) in damage.
 However, no fatalities had been reported.

 Meteorological history

 An area of persistent convection formed within the proximity of a through that would spawn Tropical Storm Jangmi on August 7, west of Luzon.
 As Jangmi became the dominant system in the area, this low-pressure area remained disorganized.
 However, on the next day, as Jangmi moved away from the area, the system began to organize, and on August 9, the JTWC upgraded the storm to a Tropical Depression.
 Soon after, at 8:00 p.m.
 PST, the PAGASA followed and upgraded the storm and gave it the name Ferdie.
 By the next day, the JTWC upgraded Ferdie into a tropical storm.
 PAGASA then issued its last warning as Ferdie exited the Philippine Area of Responsibility.
 Then soon, the JMA followed suit and upgraded Ferdie to a tropical storm, giving it the international name Mekkhala.
 At 07:30 CST on August 11 (23:30 UTC on August 10), Mekkhala made landfall at Zhangpu County in Fujian, China shortly after peak intensity.